EL1088/soot/README.md

 `*** Due to files size uploading limitations  ***`
 - Zipped pre-trained models were uploaded instead of the original keras files.
 Need to extract them if the intend is to load pre-trained models instead of running train.py
-- Zipped databases are available in https://drive.google.com/file/d/1RGinFO4QYbCEARnuQwoZUhOMamD4HI64/view?usp=sharing.
+- Zipped databases for training are available in https://drive.google.com/file/d/1RGinFO4QYbCEARnuQwoZUhOMamD4HI64/view?usp=sharing.
 Need to extract them in the datasets/ directory

 For data conversion from .mat to .xlsx use mat_to_excel.py code, with the data files locations referenced in the code.